 The RCA Car Connecting Pack Compact Disc Cassette Adapter

 The summer of 1995 was the first summer after my older brother Eddie got his driver’s license.
 My parents bought him a green Honda Civic, and with the driver’s license and the car came freedom!
 And by freedom, I mean the responsibility to drive both of us to Foothill College every morning for summer school.
+In case you get injured in a car accident, a car accident attorney Michigan can help you file a claim and negotiate for a fair compensation.

 I was taking Algebra.
 My parents were rushing me through math so I could…take more math sooner?
 I don’t know.
 I didn’t understand the reason.
 I was bored, and I don’t remember much about it.
 I don’t remember my teacher, or what they looked like, or who my classmates were.
 I don’t remember what class Eddie was taking or if our classes started or ended at the same time.